jeziellago/FlowNav/README.md

 ```

-To navigate beteween the fragments we need to use a extension function for `FlowNavFragmentRouter` called `navigateTo` who receive the constant that you used on `@EntryFragmentFlowNav` annotation to identify the destination of the fragment and a lifecycleOwner.
+To navigate between the fragments, we need to use an extension function for `FlowNavFragmentRouter` called `navigateTo` who receive the constant that you used on `@EntryFragmentFlowNav` annotation to identify the destination of the fragment and a lifecycleOwner.

 ```kotlin
 object NavigationFragmentRouter : FlowNavFragmentRouter() {